-Sportsmen’s Tennis & Enrichment Center leverages tennis to open doors of opportunity for youth in some of Boston’s most underserved communities.
+For 60 years, Sportsmen’s has leveraged tennis to open doors of opportunity for youth in some of Boston’s most underserved communities.
 Unlike many non-profit tennis organizations, we employ top-level, certified coaches who have competed or trained players at the highest levels of tennis.
-Our goal is to develop players capable of playing college tennis.

-In addition to our youth programs, Sportsmen’s is the home club to roughly 300 adult members who rent courts, take lessons, compete on our traveling teams, and share their time and talents with our youth.
-We also provide health and wellness programs that target the most pressing chronic health issues in Boston’s inner cities.
+In addition to our youth programs, Sportsmen’s is the home club to roughly 300 adult members from all over Boston who rent courts, take lessons, compete on our traveling teams, and share their time and talents with our youth.

 - Youth Tennis – We seek to place local, low-income and/or minority youth on a clear developmental pathway to high performance, college/post secondary level tennis;

-- The Learning Center (TLC) at Sportsmen’s – TLC Youth enrichment programs provide high-quality out-of-school time (OST) academic tutoring for less-advantaged K-5 students to build fundamental skills in reading, science and math.
+- The Learning Center (TLC) – our youth enrichment programs provide high-quality out-of-school time academic tutoring for less-advantaged K-5 students to build fundamental skills in reading, science and math.
 We use evidence-based practices to develop character, self-confidence and self-management, promoting respect for self and others, with a focus on social and emotional wellness;

-- Health and Wellness—Sportsmen’s brings free life-changing health and wellness programs, including educational forums and free use of our fitness center for neighborhood adults through the Brigham and Women’s Center for Community Wellness (CCW).
-We incorporate a similar curriculum into our free youth development programs; and
+- Health and Wellness—we offer free, life-changing health and wellness programs, including educational forums and use of our fitness center for neighborhood adults through the Brigham and Women’s Center for Community Wellness (CCW);

 Read the full Sportsmen’s 2018 – 2020 Strategic Plan